2 pythons weighing 100 pounds collapse ceiling in Australia

 “I knew we hadn’t had rain, so I looked around to find what had caused it,” Tait told Nine Network television on Tuesday.

-He soon found two culprits -- non-venomous carpet pythons 9 foot, 2 inches and 8 foot, 2 inches long -- that had slithered into a bedroom and living room.
-The snakes have an estimated combined weight of 100 pounds.
+He soon found two culprits -- non-venomous carpet pythons 2.8 meters (9 foot, 2 inches) and 2.5 meters (8 foot, 2 inches) long -- that had slithered into a a bedroom and living room.
+The snakes have an estimated combined weight of 45 kilograms (100 pounds).

 Snake catcher Steven Brown was called to remove the two snakes.